Introduction

 NOTE: This rule does not apply to high strength low alloy steel.

-Rule: Straightening panels by heat treatment reduces the amount of excess material to a greater extent than initial stretching.
+Rule: Straightening panels by heat treatment reduces the amount of excess material to a greater extent than the initial stretching.

 Various heat treatment methods